leopoulson/gossip-planning/README.md

+# Remember

+- We have made the equivalence relation reflexive (technically, it's an equivalence relation now) for simplicity of implementation - address this in dissertation.

 # Feature list

 - Add action models
 - Consider how to encode a world?
-We want it to be (World, [Event]) -> Update code to take the event relation as well
+We want it to be (World, [Event]) -> Update code to take the event relation as well.
+Finish update' for this!
 - Add gossip states and a model for these
 - Include construction of ME* and assorted transducers
 - Implement power set construction
 - Visualisations thereof
 - Implement a program to generate gossip graphs for testing
 - Add in automated testing (QuickCheck?)
+- Understand how to use Transducers in Haskell

 ## To Consider